ZeUltimatey/PROkrastin-cija/ROUTES.md

     ├── dashboard/ GET (get project statistics) ✅
     ├── all_users/ GET (getting all users) ✅
     ├── all_bought_products/ GET (getting all bought products) ✅
-    ├── all_cards/ GET (getting all user card information) ✅
     ├── all_locations/ GET (getting all user locations) ✅
     ├── all_transactions/ GET (getting all user transactions) ✅
     ├── all_reviews/ GET (getting all reviews) ✅